Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features: Methods

 \subsection{Nasalization model}

-Our acoustic nasalization model is trained using healthy speech data from the LibriSpeech dataset.
-We model the distributions of two classes of voiced phonemes.
+To assess nasalization on a phoneme level, we model the distributions of two classes of voiced phonemes.
 The ``oral'' non-nasal ($ORL$) class consists of all voiced oral consonants and all vowels from syllables where nasal consonants are not present.
 Similarly, we define the ``nasal'' class ($NAS$) to contain the nasal consonants as well as half of adjacent vowels surrounding them.
 These rules were implemented after alignment; an illustrative example of the two classes is shown in the third tier of the aligned example in Fig. \ref{fig:model}.

 For this task, we use 100 hours of clean-labeled speech from the LibriSpeech dataset \cite{librispeech}.
 We first perform forced phone-alignment to the transcript as shown in Figure \ref{fig:model}.
 We partition all phonemes into the $NAS$ and $ORL$ classes.
 For each frame in each phoneme, we extract 13 PLP coefficients, giving two feature matrices, $\mathbf{X}^{NAS}$ and $\mathbf{X}^{ORL}$, containing all frames of nasal PLPs in one, and non-nasal PLPs in the other.
 To model the probability density functions, we use a 16-mixture Gaussian Mixture Model (GMM).
 The weight, mean, and covariance matrix for each of the GMM components is learned using the expectation maximization (EM) algorithm.
 The GMM for the nasal class is represented by $\lambda_{NAS}=\{\mu_{NAS}, \Sigma_{NAS}, \omega_{NAS}\}$, $i = 1, 2, ...
 16$.
 Here, $\mu_{NAS}$, $\Sigma_{NAS}$ and $\omega_{NAS}$ represent the mean, covariance matrix and weight of the $i^\textrm{th}$ Gaussian, respectively.
 Similarly, for the non-nasal class the GMM components are given by $\lambda_{ORL}=\{\mu_{ORL}, \Sigma_{ORL}, \omega_{ORL}\}$, $i = 1, 2, ...
 16$.